packpaul/chess4net/Readme.txt

   Extract the archive to desired folder on your computer.

 Skype plug-in:
+  * Windows:
   There're two options.
-You can either install from installation package or download an archive and extract it to a desired folder on your computer.
+You can either install from installation package or download an archive and extract it to a desired folder on your computer (Windows version).

+  * Linux:
+  Extract downloaded archive to a folder.
+If you're root then make the user to have full access to the installation folder.

 Miranda plug-in:
   Extract archive to the Miranda Plugins directory and re/start Miranda.